 Google’s Real-Time PageSpeed Insights and What They Mean

-If you’re curious how fast your website loads, head over to Google’s PageSpeed Insights.
+If you’re curious how fast a website loads, head over to Google’s PageSpeed Insights.
 It’s a tool that will help you figure out how others are seeing your website and how long it takes on average for your website to load by averaging users’ FCP and DCL time.

-For example, pretend that two people go to the same web page on a smartphone; we’ll call them Bob and Joe.
+For example, pretend that two people go to the same webpage on a smartphone; we’ll call them Bob and Joe.

 - Joe, whose internet provider is Verizon, navigates to the website using Google’s Chrome browser on an Android phone.